johnathan-leys/base-station/README.md

 Uses various Python libraries to pull data from ESP32 (hydrophone's web server) and combine and display the data.

-A Raspberry Pi HAT PCB is providing power to the Pi and wirelessly charging the hydrophone capsule.
+A custom built/designed Raspberry Pi HAT PCB is providing power to the Pi and wirelessly charging the hydrophone capsule.
 The pi can determine when to start/stop charging the capsule based on battery level.

 A bash script is responsible for running the needed python scripts in the correct order/time